aerogear/graphback/templates/ts-fastify-mongodb-backend/README.md

-## Graphback MongoDB + Apollo Server Template
+## Graphback MongoDB + Fastify Server Template

-A template that provides you with an easy setup for your application's backend using MongoDB and Apollo server with TypeScript.
+A template that provides you with an easy setup for your application's backend using MongoDB and Fastify with TypeScript.

 ### Quickstart Guide